Have you ever had a chubby cat who needed to lose a few pounds?

 Being overweight can be detrimental to a cat’s health.
-But, just like crash dieting is a bad idea for people, it’s a really bad idea for cats.
-In fact, trying to get your cat to lose weight too fast could actually kill her!
-Here are a few tips on how to help your cat safely lose weight.
+However, just like crash dieting is a bad idea for people, it’s a really bad idea for cats.
+In fact, trying to get your cat to lose weight too fast could actually kill them!

 As the liver becomes fattier, it works less and less well.
-Symptoms of a fatty liver in cats include vomiting, diarrhea, yellowing in the eyes, depression, drooling, hiding in strange places, lethargy, a weak neck, and small clumps of feces in the litter box.
+Symptoms of fatty liver in cats include vomiting, diarrhea, yellowing in the eyes, depression, drooling, hiding in strange places, lethargy, a weak neck, and small clumps of feces in the litter box.

-Remember: two pounds of lost weight in a cat equals about 28 pounds in a 140-pound female.
+Remember: two pounds of lost weight in a cat equals about 28 pounds in a 140-pound human female.
 This will help you keep things in perspective when thinking about how fast your cat should be losing weight.

 But don’t let this stop you from helping your cat get to a healthier weight.
 Overweight cats are at a greater risk for diabetes, arthritis, high blood pressure, heart disease, and other maladies.
 It’s worth it to take your time and do it right.

-Feed the Right Kind of Food
+Feed Them The Right Kind Of Food

 Canned food is far better for helping your cat lose weight than dry food.
 It has a higher percentage of protein than dry food and is 70 percent water, so it helps keep your cat from becoming dehydrated.

-Make sure the food does NOT have a grain listed as the first ingredient.
+Make sure the food does not have a grain listed as the first ingredient.
 If you’re switching your cat’s food, introduce it gradually by mixing the new food with the old food at first.
 This will help make sure your cat doesn’t get an upset stomach from the new food.